slexisvn/query_engine/docs/04-execution/37-sorting-and-topn.md

 # 37. Sorting and top-N

-> After this chapter you will be able to explain why asking a query for ten rows can be nearly three times slower than asking it for four hundred thousand, and where the engine's two sorting algorithms hand over to each other.
+> After this chapter you will be able to explain full sorting and the current top-N implementation, including why a small limit does not guarantee less runtime.

 ## The question

-One table, 400,000 integers, one `ORDER BY`.
-Four queries that differ only in their `LIMIT`:
+The original manuscript reported these timings for one table of 400,000 integers and four queries differing in their `LIMIT`.
+They illustrate a candidate-maintenance cost, rather than a reproducible timing guarantee; the runtime and hardware provenance is unavailable:

 ```
 query                                 | ms    | rows